 Millie’s spirit was contagious, and she became the inspiration behind BeadforLife: A fair-trade label that employs women artisans and helps them sell their wares in the export market.
 Hundreds—and then thousands—of women turned their craftsmanship into higher incomes that sent children to school, paid for medical care and ensured pantries were never empty.

-Street Business School is a leader in global training.
+Today, Street Business School is a leader in global training.
 We’re on a mission to end extreme poverty by empowering women as entrepreneurs, and we teach other organizations how to implement our proven and effective business training.
-Our world-class and world-changing model will help 1 million people lift themselves from poverty by 2027.
+Our world-class and world-changing model will help 1 million people lift themselves from poverty.

 People aren’t interested in handouts, and neither are we.
 We use proven methods to give them the knowledge and tools they need to succeed.
 In only six months, they take that knowledge and tools to create a business of their own.
 As fearless businesswomen, they build their enterprises, meet their daily needs, and raise capable and confident children who will break the cycle of generational poverty.